FlareSolverr: A Complete Guide to Bypass Cloudflare (2025)

 What Is the Default Port of FlareSolverr?

 The default port of FlareSolverr is 8191.
-FlareSolverr maps your local machine to this port, allowing you to leverage its services outside of the container.
+FlareSolverr maps your local machine to this port, allowing you to leverage its services outside the container.
 You can access FlareSolverr on your local machine by visiting http://localhost:8191.

 Ready to get started?